-- 1. Wang Q et al. Association between the HLA-B alleles and carbamazepine-induced SJS/TEN: a metaanalysis.
-Epilepsy Res 2017;135:19-28. - 2.
-Grover S et al. HLA alleles and hypersensitivity to carbamazepine: an updated systematic review with meta-analysis.
+1. Grover S et al. HLA alleles and hypersensitivity to carbamazepine: an updated systematic review with meta-analysis.
 Pharmacogenet Genomics 2014;24:94-112.

-CYP2D6 IM: carvedilol 2757
+CYP2D6 IM: carvedilol 2345

 The plasma concentration of carvedilol can be elevated.
 This does not, however, result in an increase in side effects.